budzianowski/multiwoz/data/MultiWOZ_2.2/README.md

 used a finetuned [T5 model](https://github.com/google-research/text-to-text-transfer-transformer) to annotate actions for these missing turns, and manually verified and corrected them.
-Please note that there are still 749 turns without dialogue action annotations because the semantics of the utterances can't be appropriately expressed using
+Please note that there are still 749 turns without dialogue action annotations because the semantics of the utterances can"t be appropriately expressed using
 [the dialogue actions defined by ConvLab](https://github.com/ConvLab/ConvLab/blob/master/data/multiwoz/annotation/Multiwoz%20data%20analysis.md#dialog-act), such as *"Sure.
 Just a moment."*, *"said to skip."*, etc.